Muqeeth194/AI-Agent/README.md

 ## Usage

-Users interact by submitting queries, and the AI assistant guides them through the steps to achieve their requirements.
-Whether it is creating React apps, weather inquiries, or code transformation tasks, the assistant ensures clarity and completeness.
+Users interact with the AI agent by submitting queries in the terminal.
+The agent guides users through generating full stack applications, code transformations, and other development tasks clearly and comprehensively.

 ## Contribution

 Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page and submit pull requests for improvements.
+Please check the issues page and submit pull requests to help improve the agent.

 ## Contact

-For any questions or feedback, please open an issue or reach out via the repository's discussion section.
+For questions or feedback, open an issue or reach out via the repository's discussion section.

 ---

-_Thank you for checking out this AI assistant agent.
-We hope this agent empowers your projects and workflows!_
+_Thank you for exploring this AI terminal agent.
+We hope it empowers your application development workflows!_